ashleynilo/fprime/docs/documentation/user-manual/gds/gds-test-api-guide.md

 The integration Test API provides several different [types of searches](#types-of-searches) that can be followed by an assert on whether the search succeeded.
 Using a telemetry_predicate will enable the user to better specify the fields of the ChData object to be searched for.

-!!! note
+> [!NOTE]
-    all successful search-then-assert calls in the API will return the results of the search.
+> all successful search-then-assert calls in the API will return the results of the search.
 This is so the user may perform additional checks on the results.
 Because an assertion is raised on search failure, the user can be sure the results reflect a successful test.

 ```python
 # asserts a telemetry update exists in the current history